-Provide the FY 15-16 cleanup date and volume of trash removed during each MRP-required Trash Hot Spot cleanup during each fiscal year listed.
-Indicate whether the site was a new site in FY 15-16.
+Provide the FY 17-18 cleanup date and volume of trash removed during each MRP-required Trash Hot Spot cleanup during each fiscal year listed.
+Indicate whether the site was a new site in FY 17-18.

-Trash Hot Spot New Site in FY 15-16 FY 15-16 Cleanup Volume of Trash Removed (cubic yards) пазн пог зрог (Y/N) Date(s) FY 2011-12 FY 2012-13 FY 2013-14 FY 2014-15 FY 2015-16 SBO01 SBO01 N 6/13/2016 0.02 0.03 0.07 0.05 0.01
+Turnels Had Smad New Site in FY 17-18 FY 17-18 Volume of Trash Removed (cubic yards) Trash Hot Spot (Y/N) Cleanup Date(s) FY 2013-14 FY 2014-15 FY 2015-16 FY 2016-17 FY 2017-18 SBO01 Ν 6/11/2018 0.07 0.05 0.01 0.01 0.22

-C.10.d ►Long-Term Trash Load Reduction Plan
+C.10.d ► Long-Term Trash Load Reduction Plan

 Provide descriptions of significant revisions made to your Long-term Trash Load Reduction Plan submitted to the Water Board in February 2014.
-Describe significant changes made to primary or secondary trash management areas (TMA), trash generation maps, control measures, or time schedules identified in your plan.
-Indicate whether your trash generation map was revised and is attached to your Annual Report.
+Describe significant changes made to primary or secondary trash management areas (TMA), baseline trash generation maps, control measures, or time schedules identified in your plan.
+Indicate whether your baseline trash generation map was revised and if so what information was collected to support the revision.
+If your baseline trash generation map was revised, attach it to your Annual Report.

 Description of Significant Revision Associated TMA In FY 15-16, consistent with all MRP Permittees, all public K-12 schools, college and university parcels were made non-jurisdictional on the City's baseline trash generation maps.
 Under California Government Code Sections 4450 through 4461, the construction, modification, or alternation of facilities and/or structures on these parcels are under the jurisdiction of the California Division of State Architect and not the City.
 The public right-of-way (e.g., streets and sidewalks) surrounding these parcels remain as jurisdictional on the City's baseline trash generation maps.
-The City's revised baseline trash generation map is included as Appendix 10-2.
-All applicable At the beginning of 2015 the 500 block of San Mateo Ave was impacted with cars due to an increase in gym membership at one location and the opening of another facility on that block.
-This effected the early morning cleaning of the downtown area, prohibiting the green machine sweeper from effectively sweeping along this area and to the curb.
-Cleaning of this area had to be modified to keep area clean.
-The 500 block is swept Monday thru Friday, but due to parked cars about half the area the curb is missed.
-On Thursday the all of the curb area is cleaned with the vacuum unit on the green machine in addition to cleaning the drain inlets.
-TMA #1 Implementation of No Parking sign was completed in TMA #6 in April 2014.
-Installation of "No Parking-Street Sweeping" signs on Shelter Creek Lane to prohibit parking during sweeping hours.
-On scheduled sweeping days where signs are present, the sweeper is preceded by a City Community Service Officer who issues citations to vehicles in violation of the posted signs.
-TMA #6
+The City's revised baseline trash generation map was included as Appendix 10-2 in the FY 15-16 Annual Report.
+All applicable